zotonic/zotonic/doc/ref/tags/tag_include.rst

 Then this will output the text ``Hello Peter's world.``.

-Unlike Django the template name must be a string literal, variables are not allowed.
+When the template name is a string literal then the template will be inlined.
+When it is an expression then the template will be included during runtime.

 .. note::
    About unique ids